felixge/fgprof/README.md

 		log.Println(http.ListenAndServe("localhost:6060", nil))
 	}()

-	// code to profile ...
+	// <code to profile>
 }
 ```

 ```
-go tool pprof -http=:6070 http://localhost:6060/debug/pprof/profile?seconds=10
+go tool pprof -http=:6061 http://localhost:6060/debug/pprof/profile?seconds=10
 ```

 That was easy!
 Looks like we're spending all our time in `cpuIntensiveTask()`, so let's focus on that?

 ![](./assets/pprof_cpu.png)

-Maybe, but let's quickly double check this assumption by manually timing our function calls with `time.Since()` as described above and looking at the results:
+But before we get carried away with that, but let's quickly double check this assumption by manually timing our function calls with `time.Since()` as described above:

 ```
 slowNetworkRequest: 66.815041ms